JonDum/ThatValidator/README.md

 })
 ```

-For each key in fields, the value can either be an object with additional keys for configuration or a function as a shorthand for defining validations only.
+For each key in `fields`, the value can either be an object with additional keys for configuration or a function as a shorthand for defining validations only.

 ```javascript
 var myValidator = new ThatValidator('#myForm', {